DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

-Pasquale, Frank A. ‘Beyond Innovation and Competition: The Need for Qualified Transparency in Internet Intermediaries’, *Northwestern University Law Review* 104(.1) (2010): 105-173.
+Pasquale, Frank A. ‘Beyond Innovation and Competition: The Need for Qualified Transparency in Internet Intermediaries’, *Northwestern University Law Review* 104.1 (2010): 105-173.

 \_\_\_\_\_.
-‘Dominant Search Engines: An Essential Cultural & Political Facility’, in Berin Szoka and Adam Marcus (eds), *The Next Digital Decade, Essays on the Future of the Internet,*Washington DC:
+‘Dominant Search Engines: An Essential Cultural & Political Facility’, in Berin Szoka and Adam Marcus (eds) *The Next Digital Decade, Essays on the Future of the Internet*, Washington DC:
 TechFreedom, 2010, pp 401-417.

 \_\_\_\_\_.
 ‘Privacy, Antitrust and Power’, *George Mason Law Review*20 (.4) (2013): 1009-1024.

 Rushe, Dominic.
-‘Bing Censoring Chinese Language Search Results for Users in the US’, The Guardian, 12 February 2014, http://www.theguardian.com/technology/2014/feb/11/bing-censors-chinese-language-search-results.
+‘Bing Censoring Chinese Language Search Results for Users in the US’, *The Guardian*, 12 February 2014, http://www.theguardian.com/technology/2014/feb/11/bing-censors-chinese-language-search-results.

 Simpson, John M. ‘Consumer Groups on Both Sides of the Atlantic Oppose